easimonenko/bloggero/README.md

 ## Customizing

-To configure the blog/website, edit the `package.json`.
 Pay special attention to what is in the directory `sample` is a example template.
-For your blog, copy those files to a new directory, and then edit the `package.json` to point to your new directory.
+For your blog, copy those files to a new directory, and then edit the `config.json` in appropriate directory to configure the blog/website.

 ## Alternative usage with Gulp